-At the Stanford Comprehensive Cancer Center, we offer multidisciplinary brain tumor care.
+At the Stanford Comprehensive Cancer Center, we offer multidisciplinary care.
 That means your doctors, nurses and other members of your care team work together to support you before, during and after treatment

 You will have a care team for each type of treatment you receive.
-The type of oncologist on your care team will depend on the type of brain tumor and treatment you have.
+The type of oncologist on your care team will depend on the type of cancer and treatment you have.
 The types of oncologists include:

 - Surgical oncologist: These surgeons specialize in treating cancer through traditional (open) and minimally invasive surgery.
 Surgical oncologists perform biopsies (taking tiny tissue samples) to test for cancer.
-They also surgically remove tumors.
+They also surgically remove tumors and surrounding tissue.

-Medical oncologist: These doctors have specialized training in diagnosing and treating brain tumors.
-They also treat it using medications, including chemotherapy and targeted therapy.
+- Medical oncologist: These cancer doctors have specialized training in diagnosing cancer.
+They also treat it using medications, including chemotherapy, hormone therapy and biologic therapy (targeted therapy and immunotherapy).
 Medical oncologists often serve as your main health care provider, coordinating your treatment among several specialists.

-Radiation oncologist: These cancer specialists have subspecialty training in high-energy X-rays and other radiation therapy.
-Radiation can destroy or prevent tumor spread.
-Using advanced technologies, radiation oncologists can precisely target tumor cells to avoid damaging nearby healthy tissue.
+- Radiation oncologist: These cancer specialists have subspecialty training in high-energy X-rays and other radiation therapy.
+Radiation can destroy or prevent the spread of cancer.
+Using advanced technologies, radiation oncologists can precisely target cancer cells to avoid damaging nearby healthy tissue.

 Other doctors on your care team

 In Stanford’s team-based approach to cancer care, your oncologist works with other doctors throughout your course of treatment.
-Every doctor on your team focuses solely on brain tumors, with subspecialty training in brain tumor diagnosis and treatment.
-Subspecialty training is additional, highly specific training in brain tumor care, within cancer education.
+Every doctor on your team focuses solely on cancer, with subspecialty training in cancer diagnosis and treatment.

 An anesthesiologist is a doctor who specializes in using medications to block pain, help you relax, or make you unconscious for surgery.
 Anesthesiologists also maintain your vital functions such as breathing, blood pressure, and heart rate during surgery.
 Depending on the type of surgery you have, you may need local (small area), regional (larger area), or general (overall) anesthesia.